-- 3. Wall Sway Braces: Double acting neoprene sway braces with a fail safe feature in three planes.
+- 2. LDS Cement - 3.
+Wall Sway Braces: Double acting LDS sway braces with a fail safe feature in three planes.
 Braces shall be furnished with a bracket for bolting to the structural wall and a hooked end for insertion in the masonry joint.
-Braces shall have a frequency not in excess of 10Hz based on the weight of the wall area per brace and a vertical stiffness not in excess of 50% of the horizontal. - Angle brackets: 11/2"(40mm) x 2"(50mm) angle iron sections with provision for bolting to the structure and a minimum thickness of 3/8"(10mm) sponge cemented to the vertical leg. - Caulking Compound: Non-hardening, non-drying and non- bleeding. - C. Wall System Construction Procedure - Strike lines on the floors and cement the 6'(2m) long wall supports in position with neoprene cement. - Cement 2"(50mm) fiberglas to the structural wall. - Lay the first course of blocks being certain to bend up the corrugated anchors to embed them in the mortar joints. - 4.
+Braces shall have a frequency not in excess of 10Hz based on the weight of the wall area per brace and a vertical stiffness not in excess of 50% of the horizontal. - 4.
+Angle brackets: 11/2"(40mm) x 2"(50mm) angle iron sections with provision for bolting to the structure and a minimum thickness of 3/8"(10mm) sponge cemented to the vertical leg. - 5.
+Caulking Compound: Non-hardening, non-drying and non- bleeding. - C. Wall System Construction Procedure - 1.
+Strike lines on the floors and cement the 6'(2m) long wall supports in position with LDS cement. - 2.
+Cement 2"(50mm) fiberglas to the structural wall. - Lay the first course of blocks being certain to bend up the corrugated anchors to embed them in the mortar joints. - 4.
 Build up the concrete wall taking special care to completely butter all joints.
 Where sway braces are used, leave a 31/2"(90mm) gap between the acoustical wall and the building structure.
 Do not allow mortar to drop behind wall and short circuit the air gap.
-The 2"(50mm) fiberglas will help prevent short circuiting. - Set sway braces as shown on drawings and anchor hooks in mortar joints. - Bolt one angle bracket to structural ceiling with sponge leg facing new wall. - Continue construction to ceiling leaving a minimum gap of 1/2"(12mm) on top.
-Check to be certain gap is continuous. - Secure other angle to structural ceiling with sponge leg vertical and bearing on wall.
+The 2"(50mm) fiberglas will help prevent short circuiting. - 5.
+Set sway braces as shown on drawings and anchor hooks in mortar joints. - 6.
+Bolt one angle bracket to structural ceiling with sponge leg facing new wall. - 7.
+Continue construction to ceiling leaving a minimum gap of 1/2"(12mm) on top.
+Check to be certain gap is continuous. - 8.
+Secure other angle to structural ceiling with sponge leg vertical and bearing on wall.
 Angle shall be continuous on both sides of wall. - 9.
-Caulk all joints.

-Load and deflection curves of all sway braces in both planes.
+Caulk all joints. - D. Submittals - Load and deflection curves of all sway braces in both planes.
 Load and deflection curves of wall isolation pads.
-Detail drawings of angle braces.
+Detail drawings of angle braces. - E. Manufacturer - Subject to compliance with the specifications, the following products are approved for use: Type SWW Wall Isolators, DNSB Sway Braces, AB-716 Angle Braces and CC-75 Caulking Compound.
+All as manufactured by Mason Industries, Inc.